hoaln/hoaln.github.io/index.md

 ***VinFast R&D, Vingroup*** (June 2012 to October 2018)

-- Develop firmware for electric vehicle
+- Develop firmware for HMI of electric-scooter
+- Implement engine sound simulator algorithm for EV to enhance driving experiences and
+- Implement ISO 15765-2:2016 (Can Transport Layer) using for firmware upgrade and diagnostic in all electric vehicles
+- Design and implement ARQ over Can Transport layer to re-transmit lost frame over CAN.

 ***Military Communication Center, Viettel R&D Institute*** (June 2012 to October 2018)